2024-cloud-computing/aws-p2p-ml-svcs/README.md

 First run relay-server.
 Get the peer id of that from the logs.

+Update config.json in ml-txt-gen-node with above peerid.
 Next run txt-gen-node.

+Update config.json in user-node with above peerid.
 Next run user-node, this sends a Hello World message to txt-gen-node.